 For giving me passion that fueled me,

-and a purpose that centered me.
+a purpose that centered me.

-and a love for people that motivated me.
+a love for people that motivated me.

 For wisdom through my heart aches,

-and the strength to overcome.
+strength to overcome.

 For humility that kept me faithful,

-and thankfulness that kept me pure.
+thankfulness that kept me pure.

-that gave me the confidence to know and love myself.
+to know and appreciate myself.

-This is the very purpose and essence of LK.
+This is the very essence of LK.